pusher-community/real-time-laravel/activity-streams/activities.md

 In the code above you'll notice that the `__construct()` attempts to grab the user from the `Session` and in `getIndex()` the value of `$this->user` is checked.
 If there isn't a logged in user the app redirects in order for the user to log in.
 By having a user we can identify who has triggered an activity event.
 There's an example in the code above of getting both the `username` and `avatar`.
 This can then be used when we trigger events via Pusher, and ultimately display that information in our user interface.

-<i class="fa fa-rocket fa-2"></i> The `ActivityController` reliease on an `activities` view so let's create that.
+<i class="fa fa-rocket fa-2"></i> The `ActivityController` relies on an `activities` view so let's create that.
 Create a `resources/views/activities.blade.php` file and copy & paste the contents of [activities.blade.php](../assets/laravel_app/activities.blade.php) into it (or just copy over the file).

 <i class="fa fa-rocket fa-2"></i> Finally, add an entry to your `app/Http/routes.php`: